 There might be instances where an influencer has been writing in your niche without mentioning your brand.
 You can always reach out to them with a proposal for collaboration.

 You can use influencer marketing tools to keep track of all your social media mentions.
-For instance, Awario collates data from different social media platforms and displays every post that includes your brand name.
+For instance, Awario collates data from different platforms and displays every post that includes your brand name.

 Image via Awario